How will Kreesh fare when she looks for love among the dreaded "People of Glass"?

 "Wouldn't want anybody asking questions.
 Besides, you're getting off good, sold to Raphael here."
 Colwyn chuckled.
 "Bet he'll only beat you once, maybe thrice a day."

 "Thanks for that, Dad."
-He didn't sound worried, but she didn't know him that well.
+He sounded calm, but she didn't know him that well.
 Perhaps thorga had their own warrior pride.

-Colwyn's grin looked hungry for blood as he put the last board in place.
+Colwyn's hungry grin grew as he put the last board in place.
 "At least, you'll be with your precious pet."

 After they left the town behind them, Raphael stopped to pull a few of the boards from the crate, not enough that they could get free.